RobertAhlin/emx/README.md

 </details>

 I used Lighthouse in Chrome browser.
 It showed I had some accessibility issues with contrast for text color compared to background color.
 It was some bootstrap classes that I either removed or made custom color in style.css to get the accessibilty to green.<br>
-the I also tried to work with the Performance, but it was because of used larged images being uploaded for the events.
-So for the future I'll keep that in mind.<br>
+the I also tried to work with the Performance, but it was because of larged images being uploaded for the events and server response time.
+So for the future I'll keep that in mind trying to use smaller images.<br>
 Results after I fixed the suggested issues.
 <img src="readmefiles/lighthouse_01.jpg" alt="Sceeentshot from the reslut of Lighthouse testing"><br>